Gold $2,562.88 -0.01

 Moreover, market conditions can vary widely based on current demand and supply dynamics.
 In times of low demand, you might find it harder to sell your precious metals at the desired price, or it might take longer to find a willing buyer, affecting their liquidity.

 The location and form of the precious metal also impact its liquidity.
-For instance, silver coins stored in a secure facility or in another country might not be as quickly accessible as those kept in a local bank or personal safe.
+For instance, silver coins and bars stored in a secure facility or in another country might not be as quickly accessible as those kept in a local bank or personal safe.

 Additionally, larger bars of precious metals may be harder to sell due to their higher value and the smaller pool of potential buyers.
 Finally, selling precious metals can involve dealer markups and assay costs, reducing the net amount you receive from the sale.